Crowsinc/LiveVisionKit/README.md

  * Real-Time Video Stabilisation: https://youtu.be/se3dSCvFdXc
  * Adaptive De-Blocker: https://youtu.be/LCrVeJ-H1IY

-**Please check out the [wiki](https://github.com/Crowsinc/LiveVisionKit/wiki) for information on what LiveVisionKit offers and how to use it.**
+**Please check out the [wiki](https://github.com/Crowsinc/LiveVisionKit/wiki) for more information on what LiveVisionKit offers and how to use it.**

 # Supporting the Project
 ### Partnerships & Collaborations